Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    * 2: archived
    "
    "numMessages","integer","The number of messages in the conversation."
-   "isAuto","boolean","True if the message was automatcally generated.
-False if the message was composed by a user."
+   "isAuto","boolean","True if the conversation was created due to an automated message;
+   false if the message was created by a user."
-   "isInternal","boolean","Whether this conversation is moderator discussion."
+   "isInternal","boolean","Whether this conversation is a moderator discussion."
    "isRepliable","boolean","True if the conversation thread accepts replies."
    "isHighlighted","boolean","True if the conversation is highlighted."
-   "legacyFirstMessageId","string?","An ID36 that refers to the first message in the legacy modmail for this conversation thread.
+   "legacyFirstMessageId","string?","An ID36 that refers to the first message in the legacy modmail thread for this conversation thread.
 Prepend like so to get the direct message link:
    `https://www.reddit.com/message/messages/{legacyFirstMessageId}`.

-   This field can be null in rare cases, such as in the ""r/YourSubreddit is now enrolled in the New Modmail"" modmail message from u/reddit."
+   This field can be null in rare cases, such as in the ""r/{subreddit} is now enrolled in the New Modmail"" modmail message from u/reddit."
    "lastUserUpdate","string?","An ISO8601 date string.
 If `isInternal` is true this should always be `null`."
    "lastModUpdate","string?","An ISO8601 date string."